-- 13. There has been a constant focus on embedding and development since the initial launch in 2018.
+- 15. There has been a constant focus on embedding and development since the initial launch in 2018.
 District and Service Managers are responsible for working with their teams to consider how the overarching principles apply to their area of practice.
-This will look different for front line practice with families, foster carers, residential teams and MASH (Multi Agency Safeguarding Hub) for example. - 14.
+This will look different for front line practice with families, foster carers, residential teams and MASH for example. - 16.
 The following highlights some of the changes made across the service: - An updated Family Plan which travels with a family through all elements of the service, irrespective of social care status.
 This means family's don't have to tell their story more than once and our support is coordinated across thresholds. - The Graduate Trainee Programme has incorporated the Hampshire Approach ensuring new staff are well equipped to begin work with families.
 Further training has been commissioned and is being rolled out to all staff to provide further guidance and support in facilitating family network meetings.
 Training has also been provided to Managers to enable them to facilitate reflective learning sessions to further embed practice.
-Finally an update to our Reunification procedure has fully incorporated the Hampshire Approach. - An updated 'My Life My Future Care Plan' which travels with a child from entry to care and on as they are either reunified with their family/support network, or go on to become a Care Leaver.
-This provides consistency for children and young people and gives them more ownership and involvement in their care plan.
+Finally an update to our Reunification procedure has fully incorporated the Hampshire Approach.

-- 15. We regularly peer review and audit practice to understand how well the Approach is being embedded.
-A stock-take was undertaken in the summer of 2022 to review how the approach is understood and used across all aspects of the service.
+- An updated 'My Life My Future Care Plan' which travels with a child from entry to care and on as they are either reunified with their family/support network, or go on to become a Care Leaver.
+This provides consistency for children and young people and gives them more ownership and involvement in their care plan. - 17.
+A new Service Improvement team was introduced in June 2022 and a key responsibly of this team is to own the continuous improvement of the Approach.
+The team undertook a stock-take in the summer of 2022 to review how the approach is understood and used across all aspects of the service.
 The key findings from this stock-take were - There are many examples of excellent practice and understanding of the approach and children and families are benefiting as a result - Assessments and plans across District teams are consistently demonstrating the Hampshire Approach and are recognisably strength based and collaborative - Further developments and refinements are required in some aspects of the service which weren't the initial focus, for example MASH, Fostering and Residential. - Now is a good opportunity to update and build upon our resources, creating materials for families, staff and partners.